 EBMUD's 58,000 acres of beautiful watershed lands and reservoirs in the East Bay and Sierra Foothills protect water quality for EBMUD customers.
 An oasis for wildlife and a lush haven for people, these lands offer many opportunities to explore and enjoy nature.

-Exploring the Sierra foothills
+Explore the Sierra foothills

 Ninety miles from the Bay Area near the small town of Valley Springs lies the heart of EBMUD's drinking water supply.
 Plan a day trip to Pardee Reservoir or Camanche Reservoir where you can camp among the oaks, fish and boat.
 At Camanche, swimming is allowed.
 Camanche Hills Hunting Preserve is available for shooting sports.
 Get access to the Mokelumne River at the Mokelumne River Day Use Area where you can wade, fish and picnic.
 Hike forty-one miles of beautiful Sierra trails including the Mokelumne Coast to Crest Trail.